runvnc/trinley-transform/README.md

 ## System Components

-(Module files omitted and names changed for clarity)
+(Some simplifications, such as module files omitted and names changed, for clarity)

 |Logical Part|Name|Type|Environment/VM Type| Description|
 |----------|-------------|---------------|---------|-----------|